-- A. Wall Sign.
-The following standards apply to wall signs for conditional uses in residential zones: - 1.
-One (1) wall sign per frontage is allowed, not to exceed a maximum of three wall signs. - 2.
-A wall sign may have a maximum area of thirty-two (32) square feet and maximum length of ten (10) linear feet. - 3.
-At least fifty percent (50%) of the wall sign shall be constructed of natural materials. - 4.
-If illuminated, the source of illumination shall be external to the sign and directed or shielded so as to not shine directly onto any neighboring structure. - B. Freestanding Sign.
-The following standards apply to freestanding signs for conditional uses in residential zones: - 1.
-One (1) free-standing sign per lot is allowed. - 2.
-The sign may have a maximum area of thirty-two (32) square feet, maximum length of ten (10) linear feet, and maximum height of fifteen (15) feet above grade. - 3.
-At least fifty percent (50%) of the freestanding sign shall be constructed of natural materials. - 4.
-If illuminated, the source of illumination shall be external to the sign and directed or shielded so as to not shine directly onto any neighboring structure. - C. Ancillary Signs.
-The following standards apply to ancillary signs for conditional uses in residential zones - 1.
+- 3. At least fifty percent (50%) of the freestanding sign shall be constructed of metal, wood, stone, brick and rock or any combination thereof. - 4.-If illuminated, the source of illumination shall be external to the sign and directed or shielded so as to not shine directly onto any neighboring structures.9 - D. Incidental Freestanding Signs.
+Incidential freestanding signs are prohibited. - E. Projecting Signs.
+The following standards apply to projecting signs for conditional uses in residential zones: - 1.
+One projecting sign is allowed if there is not a freestanding or wall sign on the same frontage. - 2.
+Signs projecting into the right-of-way shall recieve approval by the City Engineer. - 3.
+A projecting sign may have a maximum sign face of thirty-two (32) square feet. - 4.
+The maximum projection from a building wall shall be six (6) feet and shall not project within two (2) feet of the curb line.
+The maximum projection above the wall on which the sign is constructed shall be one (1) foot, and the visible supporting structure shall be constructed of metal, wood, stone, brick, rock or any combination thereof. - F. Roof Signs.
+Roof signs are prohibited.
+[LT10] - D.G.
+Ancillary Signs10.
+The following standards apply to ancillary signs for conditional uses in residential zones. - 1.
 A total of two (2) ancillary signs (including banners) are allowed per property. - 2.
-Additional standards for banners - a.
-For a single property, banners may be in place for up to thirty (30) days, up to twice per year. - b.
+Additional standards for banners: - a.
+For a single property, banners may be in place for up to thirty (30) days, up to twice per year.11 - b.
 Banners shall be securely placed against a building wall and may not project from the wall. - c.
-Banners shall comply with the wall sign size requirements and shall not be more than six (6) feet long and four (4) feet in height. - d.
-Banners are prohibited within an historic district and on any property designated as a historic landmark.
+Banners shall not be more than six (6) feet long and four (4) feet in height. - d.
+Banners are prohibited within a historic district and on any property designated as a historic landmark.